Sciss/ScalaColliderSwing/README.md

 ScalaCollider-Swing is a Swing GUI front-end for ScalaCollider.
 (C)opyright 2008-2014 by Hanns Holger Rutz.
 All rights reserved.
 It is released under the [GNU General Public License](http://github.com/Sciss/ScalaColliderSwing/blob/master/licenses/ScalaColliderSwing-License.txt) v3+ and comes with absolutely no warranties.
 To contact the author, send an email to `contact at sciss.de`.

+Please see the `licenses` folder for details.
+It contains the license headers for all dependencies and transitive dependencies.
+For the _binary release_ of ScalaCollider-Swing, source code is not included but available via the respective OSS project pages, as indicated in the license files, or&mdash;in compliance with GPL/LGPL&mdash;on request via E-Mail.
+All source code with group-ID `de.sciss` is available from [github.com/Sciss](https://github.com/Sciss).

 ## requirements / building

 ScalaCollider-Swing compiles against Scala 2.11 and 2.10 using sbt 0.13.